jimasp/behave-vsc/README.md

 ---
 ## Extension Settings

+- `behave-vsc.envVarList`
+  - Default: empty string
+  - A single-quoted csv list of environment variables to use when calling a behave command.
+  - Example `'var1':'val1','var2':'val2'"`
+  - You can escape single quotes like this: `'var3':'a value containing a \' quote'` (the escape should be double-slashed `\\'` in the settings.json file itself).

+- `behave-vsc.fastSkipList`
+  - Default: empty string
+  - This setting has no effect when you run all tests at once and `behave-vsc.runAllAsOne` is enabled.
+  - A csv of skip tags that each start with `@` that will stop behave being called for features/scenarios marked with those tags.
+  - Example: `@skip, @skipped`
+  - This is just so you can speed up your test run if you have a large amount of skipped tests.

+- `behave-vsc.runAllAsOne`
+  - Default: true
+  - Enables/disables running all tests together, i.e. one-shot `python -m behave` when you run all tests.
+  - Keep this enabled unless (a) you can enable runParallel, or (b) you prefer slower test runs where you can see the test results update as they come in.
+  - Note that running behave as one-shot can cause different test results under some circumstances versus running them individually, e.g. if you set `context.failed` in your tests.

 - `behave-vsc.runParallel`
   - Default: false
   - This setting has no effect when you run all tests at once and `behave-vsc.runAllAsOne` is enabled.